-The pharmaceutical sector offers a broad range of jobs for graduates with different skills sets.
+The pharmaceutical sector offers a broad range of jobs for graduates with different skill sets.
 Whether research is your passion or you’re a tenacious salesperson, this industry has something for you.
 We’ve rounded up some of the most common pharmaceutical jobs to help you narrow down your focus.

 Pharmaceutical scientists are responsible for conducting important research that leads to breakthroughs in treatment and medicine.
 Without this field, we would have a limited understanding of the human body, how it functions and how best to treat illness and disease.
 Pharmaceutical scientists are generally responsible for researching new or existing medicines and their possible uses as well as testing medicines and treatments to ensure they are safe for human use.